 - exemplary nature of the artistic contribution or proposal with respect to cultural diversity practices in the Montréal dance community

 What is the response time?

-Within two weeks of the application date.
+Within four to six weeks of the application date.
 This information remains confidential until the Prix de la danse de Montréal awards ceremony.

 How will I be informed of the decision?

 The winner will be notified of the decision by email.
 No decisions will be communicated by phone.

 Can I appeal the decision?

 The Conseil’s decisions are final and not subject to appeal.
 However, Conseil staff are available to answer any questions regarding decisions.